meltano/meltano/docs/src/docs/tutorial.md

 Depending on your Account, the aforementioned command may take from a couple minutes to a couple hours.
 That's why we propose to set the `SFDC_START_DATE` not too far in the past for your first test.

 You could also extract and load the data and then run the transformations at a later point.
-Please see example below:
+Please see the examples below:

 ```bash
 # Only run the Extract and Load steps